Ana Ivanovic

-Ana Schweinsteiger (née Ivanovic; born 6 November 1987) is a Serbian former professional tennis player.
+Ana Ivanovic (born 6 November 1987) is a Serbian former professional tennis player.
 She was ranked as the world No. 1 in women's singles by the Women's Tennis Association (WTA) for 12 weeks.
 Ivanovic won 15 WTA Tour-level singles titles, including a major at the 2008 French Open.
 She was also the runner-up at the 2007 French Open and the 2008 Australian Open.
-Ivanovic qualified for the year-end WTA Tour Championships three times, in 2007, 2008 and 2014, and won the year-end WTA Tournament of Champions twice, in 2010 and 2011.
+Ivanovic qualified for the year-end WTA Finals three times, and won the year-end WTA Tournament of Champions twice, in 2010 and 2011.

-Ivanovic's breakthrough came at the 2004 Zurich Open, where she qualified and was narrowly beaten by Venus Williams in the second round in two tiebreak sets.
-By the age of 18, Ivanovic had already defeated established players such as Svetlana Kuznetsova, Nadia Petrova, Vera Zvonareva and Amélie Mauresmo.
-Ivanovic's struggles after winning the 2008 French Open were well documented.
-After that victory, she was overwhelmed by attention, and was unable to repeat her French Open success, failing to reach a major quarterfinal in her subsequent 17 appearances, and dropping as low as No. 65 in the rankings in July 2010.
-In 2012, Ivanovic reached her first major quarterfinal since her French Open title at the 2012 US Open, thereby achieving the feat of reaching the quarterfinals at all four majors, and finished with a year-end top 15 ranking for the first time since 2008.
-In 2014, Ivanovic enjoyed a resurgence, beginning with her victory in the Auckland Open, her first singles title in over two years, before going on to win the Monterrey Open, Aegon Classic and the Pan Pacific Open.
-She qualified for competition in the WTA Tour Championships and secured a year-end ranking of No. 5, signifying her return to the world's elite.
-In 2015, Ivanovic made it to the semifinals of a major for the first time in seven years at the French Open.
-In late December 2016, she announced her retirement, citing being no longer able to perform to a high standard as a major factor.
+Ivanovic made her WTA Tour debut in 2004.
+By the age of 18, she had already defeated established players such as Svetlana Kuznetsova, Nadia Petrova, Vera Zvonareva and Amélie Mauresmo.
+At age 20, she achieved her career highlight by winning the 2008 French Open—becoming world No. 1 in the process.
+After her triumph, she struggled to maintain her newfound success, not reaching the quarterfinals of a major in her subsequent 17 appearances, and dropping as low as No. 65 in the rankings in July 2010.
+In 2012, Ivanovic resurged by reaching the US Open quarterfinals, and finishing the year inside the top 15.
+In 2014, she returned to the top of the game—winning four titles, qualifying for the WTA Finals, and was the year-end world No. 5.
+She continued this success in 2015 by reaching her first major semifinal in seven years at the French Open.
+In December 2016, Ivanovic announced her retirement from the sport.

-Ivanovic was known for her aggressive style of play and impressive forehand, described by Nadia Petrova as "the best out there."
-She earned over $15.5 million in prize money, which is the 39th-highest in the all-time rankings.
+Ivanovic was known for her aggressive style of play and impressive forehand, which was described by Nadia Petrova as "the best out there."
+She earned over $15.5 million in prize money.
 In June 2011, she was named one of the "30 Legends of Women's Tennis: Past, Present and Future" by Time and was also included on the list of "Top 100 Greatest Players Ever" (male and female combined) by reporter Matthew Cronin.